 • Lake Ida West Park (access to lake only)

 How do I reserve a pavilion in a county park?
 How do I cancel my reservation?

 See Group Pavilion Rental Information.
 Daily reservations can be made up to 90 days in advance.
 (Reservation requests for dates further out than 90 days may be accommodated with additional department review and approval.
 Please note that additional non-refundable fees are applicable for reservation requests more than 90 days).
-Group pavilion reservations are Rain or Shine.
+Group pavilion reservations are rain or shine.
 Refunds and reschedules are not offered for inclement weather.
 Please consider this when determining if a group pavilion venue is appropriate for your event.
-Please see the Group Pavilion Rental Fee Structure below for refund eligibility.
+Please see the Group Pavilion Rental Fee Structure for refund eligibility.

 Can I take my dog to a county beach park?